NASA's Jet Propulsion Laboratory (JPL)

-Marshall “Moosh” Styczinski is a doctoral candidate in physics at the University of Washington and works with the Europa Clipper mission.
-Here Marshall talks about living with depression, pursuing one’s passion, the possibility of life elsewhere in the universe and his solar system tattoo.
+Marshall “Moosh” Styczinski is a post-doctoral fellow at NASA’s Jet Propulsion Laboratory (JPL), and he works with NASA's Europa Clipper mission.
+Here, Marshall talks about living with depression, pursuing one’s passion, the possibility of life elsewhere in the universe, and his solar system tattoo.

 Where are you from?